A balanced and workable

 Although this extension is the most justifiable, there is a reason it will not be built just yet.
 The Yonge portion of the subway line operates at capacity during the morning rush hour, and could not carry the additional riders attracted to this extension.
 Once a new signal system is in place, the TTC will be able to increase the frequency of trains from 2 minutes 30 seconds to every 1 minute 45 seconds, allowing capacity for this extension.

 Toronto council approved the plan in principle in January 2009, but added caveats indicating that upgrades within Toronto would be needed to support the additional capacity from York Region.
 The plan, as approved, lists six new stations: Cummer/Drewery, Steeles, Clark, Royal Orchard, Longbridge/Langstaff, and Richmond Hill Centre.
 As of 2009, TTC has no plans to expand this subway line in the "near future" but have VIVA Bus Rapid Transit bus lanes going along Yonge Street from Finch Avenue to Highway 7, which would go into full service by 2013.
-This subway extension is a long-term project for now.
+The Province took over Toronto's subway system after 2018, and the Yonge north extension to Richmond Hill was one of its priorities.
+This extension may be completed sooner with Provincial funding.

 A mock subway station at the Canadian National Exhibition in 1953 to introduce people to the design of the new subway which would open the following year.
 Gloucester Series trains would be used.